software-is-life/AnyPercent/README.md

 ```

 #TODO
-- Write batch processing logic for clearing up null rows from tables due to no foreign key constraints.
+- [ ] Write batch processing logic for clearing up null rows from tables due to no foreign key constraints.
+- [ ] Double check API local routes and see if there are any issues with api implementation.
+- [ ] Fill out redis auth flow
+- [ ] Fill out readme documentation for local running with redis and planet scale
+- [ ] create prod infra resources for backend api, elasticache redis, api gateway, loadbalancer, etc.
+-